Jonta/tihldeirc/README.md

 This bot can only do one thing, and that is evil eval.
 It will store all variables (as much as it can), and reload them on startup.

+Where be plugins?
+--

+There are no plugins, the point of this bot is to program it from IRC directly!

 Usage
 --
 Some functions built into the bot.